-Any illiquid partnership or LLC investment shall be subject to a negotiated agreement that describes the investment arrangement in detail, including fees, investment paid, sunset provisions, key man clauses, and other provisions deemed beneficial to Fund interests.
-All illiquid partnerships and LLC's shall support the investment goals and objectives of the Fund and be negotiated in the best interest of the Fund and its participants.
+Any Non-Traditional Investment shall be subject to a negotiated agreement that describes the investment arrangement in detail, including fees, investment paid, sunset provisions, key man clauses, and other provisions deemed beneficial to Fund interests.
+All Non-Traditional Investments shall support the investment goals and objectives of the Fund and be negotiated in the best interest of the Fund and its participants.